dyhes/zulip/docs/production/multiple-organizations.md

 ### SSL certificates

-You'll need to install an SSL certificate valid for all the (sub)domains you're using your Zulip server with.
+You'll need to install an SSL certificate valid for all the (sub)domains you're using your Aloha server with.
 You can get an SSL certificate covering several domains for free by using [our Certbot wrapper tool](ssl-certificates.md#after-zulip-is-already-installed), though if you're going to host a large number of organizations, you